+4.1.26 For mapping purposes, Leeds has been divided in equally sized hexes (measuring circumradius/circumdiameter of 200m/400m).
 Based on the assigned weightings, the total achievable score for any hex (shown on Map 'LPU 5' below) is 18.
 The outputs are presented by their total weighting score, underpinned by a series of individual scores associated with individual amenities.
-This means that any hex can be analysed to understand the extent to which services are accessible.
+This means that any hex can be analysed to understand the extent to which services are accessible by walking/wheeling.
+The Hex Maps will be kept up to date (on an annual basis) and published online on the Councils webpages.